 13) Is there any quota for non-JUPAS applicants?
 How many students were admitted through the non-JUPAS exercise?

 There are no fixed quotas for non-JUPAS applicants.
-Around 900 and 1,800 first-year students were admitted through the Non-JUPAS scheme in the 2011 and 2012 double cohort exercise respectively.
+Around 900 first-year students were admitted through the Non-JUPAS scheme in the 2013 exercise.

 14) Can I apply as a mature student?